Sukhoi Su-17: Development

 The next series of prototypes were the Su-7-85, with 85 indicating the batch number.
 The batch of ten aircraft incorporated a redesigned fuselage, a streamlined cockpit (similar to the Su-7U), extra, more accessible maintenance hatches, and an upward-opening canopy.
 The front of the cockpit was protected with a windshield and two electrically heated side windows.
 The first three aircraft of the 86th batch incorporated clear windshields with warm air blown at them, taken from the 9th stage of the engine compressor.
 However, this windshield was dropped in favor of the more traditional glazed windshield following tests by the 4th Combat Use and Retraining of Air Force Personnel Center in Lipetsk.

-The Su-7-85 was equipped with a modified KS4-S32 ejection seat, capable of safely ejecting the pilot at speeds above 140–170 km/h.
+The Su-7-85 was equipped with a modified KS4-S32 ejection seat, capable of safely ejecting the pilot at speeds above 140–170km/h (87-104 mph, 75-92 knots).

-The fuel system was modified from the Su-7, as well; fuel was stored in three lightweight tanks, with provisions for up to four disposable auxiliary tanks each with 600 litres of capacity (itself used on the Su-7B), or two PTB-1150 tanks with 1150 litres each, mounted on "wet" pylons under the fuselage.
+The fuel system was modified from the Su-7, as well; fuel was stored in three lightweight tanks, with provisions for up to four disposable auxiliary tanks each with 600 litres (158.5 US gallons, 131.98 imp gallons) of capacity (itself used on the Su-7B), or two PTB-1150 tanks with 1150 litres (304 US gallons, 253 imperial gallons) each, mounted on "wet" pylons under the fuselage.

 The wing was largely unmodified from the S-22I.
 The stationary part of the wing was half as long as the rotating part.
 With wings at maximum sweep, the Su-17 would look virtually identical to the Su-7.
 A slide-out flap was installed on the stationary part of the wing, while a slat, a rotating flap and aileron were mounted on the rotating part.
 The sweep angle could be configured between 30° and 63°.
 The horizontal and vertical tails were swept at 55°.

 Flight control was assisted by non-reversing hydraulic boosters, the BU-220DL2 and -220DP2 for the left and right ailerons, the BU-250L and -250P for the stabilizers and the BU-250DRP for the rudder.
 The flight control systems were spring-loaded to provide feedback on the stick and the rudder pedals.